thehambeard/CinematicUnityExplorer-WOTR/README.md

 Building individual configurations from your IDE is fine, though note that the intial build process builds into `Release/<version>/...` instead of the subfolders that the powershell script uses.
 Batch building is not currently supported with the project.

+# Fork Features

+Keep in mind this is a WIP and I am still working on ironing out some stuff.
+To see the things I want to improve head out to the [issues page](https://github.com/originalnicodr/UnityExplorer/issues).

+## Improved Freecam

+- The Freecam can now move when the game is paused.
+- Added tilt support for the camera with `Q` / `E`
+- Added FoV control support with `Numpad +` / `Numpad -`
+- Added another modifier key to move the camera in smaller increments `Alt`
+- Added a hotkey to pause the game with `Pause` (also called `Break`)

+## Lights manager

+It allows you to spawn PointLights and SpotLights, as well as toggle the game's original lights to allow you to relight the scene however you want (a task that is pretty common for screenshots and lighting artists).
+Please note that this only turns off scene lights and won't turn off ambient light, lights created by emissive materials, effects, or shaders.

+You can edit the light parameters by opening the object in the Object Explorer tab for now, but I plan on creating its own window to trim the available settings to only the things the user would be interested in.

+If you want to move an already created light you can use the "Move to Camera" option after positioning the camera.
+But if you need to fine-tune its position or orientation you can do so by moving clicking on the Config button, Inspect Game Object, and editing the position and rotation there.

+## Camera paths

+It allows you to create nodes to build camera paths for videos and cinematics.

+Features include:

+- Add and delete camera nodes
+- Copy camera position and rotation to a node
+- Copy camera FoV to a node
+- Move the camera position and rotation to the ones in the node
+- Edit the number of frames it takes the camera to move from one specific node to the next.
+- Close the camera path in a loop

 # Acknowledgments

+* [Sinai-dev](https://github.com/sinai-dev/) for his incredible work on the original UnityExplorer.
 * [ManlyMarco](https://github.com/ManlyMarco) for [Runtime Unity Editor](https://github.com/ManlyMarco/RuntimeUnityEditor) \[[license](THIRDPARTY_LICENSES.md#runtimeunityeditor-license)\], the ScriptEvaluator from RUE's REPL console was used as the base for UnityExplorer's C# console.
 * [Geoffrey Horsington](https://github.com/ghorsington) for [mcs-unity](https://github.com/sinai-dev/mcs-unity) \[no license\], used as the `Mono.CSharp` reference for the C# Console.